Adelaide Establishment: History

 Many female members of the Adelaide Establishment were members of the Queen Adelaide Club.

-Following the founding of Adelaide in 1836, wealthy immigrants from England, some of whom were related by blood or marriage, were allowed to appropriate the best land for themselves, building a privileged class of wealthy land owners who were able to exert persuasive political and social influence over South Australia, to the point that historians could claim that these people assumed the influence wielded in their localities by the merchants of the Hanseatic League or the Rialto in Venice.
+Following the founding of Adelaide in 1836, wealthy settlers from England, some of whom were related by blood or marriage, were allowed to appropriate the best land for themselves, building a privileged class of wealthy land owners who were able to exert persuasive political and social influence over South Australia, to the point that historians could claim that these people assumed the influence wielded in their localities by the merchants of the Hanseatic League or the Rialto in Venice.
 As time passed, these families continued to intermarry, solidifying their control to the point that they "exercised, prior to the second world war, a degree of financial influence and control probably unparalleled by any group in any Australian state".

 Members of the Adelaide Establishment have served as senior members of the Parliament of South Australia, including Premier of South Australia Sir Thomas Playford IV, from 1938 to 1965 usually through the Liberal and Country League.
 The diversification of South Australia's economy after World War II through attracting large scale manufacturing enterprises to Adelaide led to the waning of power, but the Adelaide Establishment controlled the South Australian Legislative Council until the electoral reform of the late 1960s that abolished the Playmander.

 Examples of Adelaide Establishment families include the: